Siberian Husky: Behavior

 The Husky usually howls instead of barking.
+They are known to mimic high-frequency noises, such as ambulance sirens, as well as human speech.
 They have been described as escape artists, which can include digging under, chewing through, or even jumping over fences.

-Because the Siberian Husky had been raised in a family setting by the Chukchi and not left to fend for themselves, they could be trusted with children.
 The ASPCA classifies the breed as good with children.
 It also states they exhibit high energy indoors, have special exercise needs, and may be destructive "without proper care".

-Siberian Huskies have a high prey drive due to the Chukchi allowing them to roam free in the summer.
-The dogs hunted in packs and preyed on wild cats, birds, and squirrels, but with training can be trusted with other small animals.
-They would only return to the Chukchi villages when the snow returned and food became scarce.
-Their hunting instincts can still be found in the breed today, noted by their typically high prey-drive.

 A 6 ft fence is recommended for this breed as a pet, although some have been known to overcome fences as high as 8 ft.
 Electric pet fencing may not be effective.
 They need the frequent companionship of people and other dogs, and their need to feel as part of a pack is very strong.

 The character of the Siberian Husky is friendly and gentle.
-The Husky cannot be used as a guard dog; Siberian Huskies typically have no aggression towards humans.
-In addition, the breed often shows independence, which is a disadvantage for service dogs.
-Attempting to teach Siberian Huskies aggressive behavior can lead to mental problems in the dog.
-It can be dangerous for the owner.
-The dog is intelligent, but can be stubborn because of its independence, impulsivity and inattention.
-To achieve obedience it is highly beneficial to start training at an early age.
+A study found an association with a gene in the breed and impulsivity, inattention, and high activity.

 Siberian Huskies were ranked 77th out of 138 compared breeds for their intelligence by canine psychologist Stanley Coren.
 However, the rankings in Coren's published work utilized only one of three defined forms of dog intelligence, "Working and Obedience Intelligence", which focused on trainability—a dog's ability to follow direction and commands in a direct context, specifically by trial judges in a controlled course setting.
-The Siberian Husky's work as a sled dog, with minimal active direction from a driver, and a driver's reliance on the dogs to make their own decisions in poor conditions, utilizes the other two forms, "Instinctive Intelligence" and "Adaptive Intelligence", to a much greater extent.